nekoskin/whispera/README.md

 # Whispera

-This is a fast proxy that is easy to use and install, designed to bypass censorship, disguised as a regular HTTPS connection and has built-in self-learning neural networks written in Go to bypass blocks.
+It is a fast, easy-to-use and easy-to-install censorship-bypassing proxy server disguised as a regular HTTPS connection and powered by built-in neural networks written in Go.

 ## Installation